thyagoaraujo/tinder-dev/README.md

 # Tindev

-Tindev is a Tinder-like app, but for developers using the GitHub api, Nodejs, ReactJS e React Native
+Tindev is a Tinder app, but for developers using the GitHub api, Nodejs, ReactJS e React Native

 ### Demo